Connersville, Indiana: Historic places

-Elmhurst, an estate south of town on St. Rd.
-121 built in 1831, was the home of Caleb Blood Smith, who served in Abraham Lincoln's cabinet.
+Elmhurst, an estate south of town on State Road 121 and built in 1831, was the home of Caleb Blood Smith, who served in Abraham Lincoln's cabinet.
 It also serves as the site of an annual re-enactment of the American Civil War.
 The estate was formerly known as Conners Elm Park.

 The Whitewater Valley Railroad is a 19 mi long operating scenic railroad and museum between Connersville and Metamora.